 CLOSE TO THE MARINA

-Take a Stroll on the Beach
+Take a Stroll on Exmouth Beach

+Exmouth is located on the South east coast of Devon where the river Exe meets the sea.
 From the station in Exmouth, it’s a leisurely stroll to the beach and nearby Exmouth Marina.
 You will pass Manor Gardens, part of East-Devon’s heritage trail!

 Discover Exmouth’s History